The-Help-Guild/care2share/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure environment variables
+# Create a .env file in the root directory and add:
+# VITE_MAPBOX_TOKEN=your_mapbox_token_here
+# Get your token from: https://account.mapbox.com/access-tokens/

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```